department-for-transport/dftlab-yolo-vehiclecounting/README.md

 `python train.py -c config.json`

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

 ### 5. Perform detection using trained weights on an image by running
 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image/or/video`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.
+If you're feeding it videos, it will endevaour to count the unique vehicles (it does this by a slightly crude collision detection (the code for which is in utils.py)

+Note that the model resizes images to 416*416 (you could change this but would need to alter the net archicture too), so don't go feeding it big images that when resized mean each vehicle is a little smudge of pixels - it wont get these!
+If it's not making predictions, try tinkering around with the level of zoom on each image, or the threshold values in utils.py

 ## Usage for jupyter notebook